MaxFleur/LightCombatManager/README.md

 ## Linux

-CMake and QT5 are required to build this application.
+`cmake` and `QT5` are required to build this application.
+QT on Ubuntu can be installed with `qt5-default`, for Manjaro or other Arch-based distributions install `qt5-base`.

 1. Download or clone this repository.
 2. Open a terminal and `cd` into this repository.